-Additionally, the regulations provide that dual-purpose software that is developed for both internal and third-party use is presumed to be internal use software.
-However, the portion of qualifying expenditures related to third-party use may still be eligible for the R&D credit.
-Additionally, the regulations provide a safe harbor for expenditures related to the development of such dual-purpose software.
 According to the regulations, a qualifying taxpayer may include 25 percent of the qualifying research expenditures related to the dual-purpose software in the calculation of the R&D credit.
 This safe harbor applies only if the taxpayer anticipates that at least 10 percent of the dual-purpose software will be used for third-party purposes.

-Finally, the proposed regulations provide examples that illustrate their applicability to computer software.
+Finally, the new regulations provide examples that illustrate their applicability to computer software.
 Specifically, the examples address the process of experimentation and high threshold of innovation tests, as well as the application of the new dual function computer software rules.

-To discuss how these proposed regulations may affect your R&D tax credit calculation, or for more information, please contact Yair Holtzman, Partner and Practice Leader of Anchin's Research and Development Tax Credits Group at 914.860.5599.
+To discuss how these regulations may affect your R&D tax credit calculation, or for more information, please contact Yair Holtzman, Partner and Practice Leader of Anchin's Research and Development Tax Credits Group at 914.860.5599.